Soares/simplifience.com/post/science/education.md

 We teach science like it's a @post[narrative of resolved confusions]science/mire.
 We @post[spoil the magic]reality/magical and make reality sound dull.
 We sit students down in classrooms and tell them "this is what you have to believe", and then we make them memorize dull equations.

 This is the antithesis of science.
-Even though the equations are correct, this is wrong.
+Even though the equations are correct, the method is wrong.
 Science is not about accepting established knowledge.
 Science is about doubting tradition, overturning the status quo, and actually @post[listening to reality]science/method.

-At first glance, this seems contradictory.
+This may seem idealist and naïve.
 Science is the art of letting reality speak for itself, but reality is vast and varied.
 No one person can possibly reconstruct millennia of human knowledge on their own, no matter how well we train them to seek the truth.

 But the road to knowledge was paved with misunderstanding.
 Time and again, science shook our worldview by destroying assumptions we didn't know we were making.
 Time and again, science forced us to reshape our intuition, too look at the world through a new lens.